rmcanany/SolidEdgeHousekeeper/HelpTopics.md

 ![Title Block](My%20Project/media/title_block.png)

 Luckily, Solid Edge can take care of that.
-That's in the program, but only for Callouts.
-If you have TextBoxes, Blocks, or other objects that use Property text, let me know.
+That's in the program, but only for Callouts and Blocks.
+If you use Property text elsewhere in drawings, let me know.
 I can try to address those in a future release.

 `Draft symbol links` converts symbol blocks to geometry, removing external references in the process.